 When should I complain?

 Please try to make your complaint as soon as possible.
 There are time limits- normally 6 months after the event you are complaining about- although there are exceptions to this.
 If you are in doubt, confidential advice is available from the practice manager.

 The person you talk to or write to will try to find out what has happened and take any action that is necessary.
 They may need to talk to other staff, but they will be careful to ensure that any information about you is kept confidential.
 Your complaint will not be recorded in your medical notes.

-If your complaint is made in writing, it should be acknowledged within two working days.
+If your complaint is made in writing, it should be acknowledged within three working days.
 Please put your telephone number on the letter if you are happy for us to contact you this way.
 This may help us to respond more quickly.
 We will aim to send you a full response within 10 days.
 If it is going to take longer to reply, we will advise you of any delay and agree a revised timescale with you.

 What if I am unhappy with the Local Resolution?

 If you are not happy with the action taken to try to resolve your complaint, please say so- we may be able to do more to help.
 If you still remain unhappy, you can ask the Healthcare Commission to review your case.
 This is the second stage of the NHS Complaints Procedure.
 You should do this within 6 months of the final reply you receive about your complaint.

 The Healthcare Commission may agree to undertake an independent review of your complaint, but only if it is of the view that nothing further can be gained at local resolution and if a further investigation is likely to help in resolving your concerns.